DistributedWeb/developers.dwebx.org/docs/joining-the-social-network.md

 </html>
 ```

-Now your profile drive will read your name and bio on load and display it on the page. ([Read more about the beaker.hyperdrive API.](apis/beaker.hyperdrive.md))
+Now your profile drive will read your name and bio on load and display it on the page. ([Read more about the dBrowser.hyperdrive API.](apis/dBrowser.hyperdrive.md))

 ---